Ithaca, New York: Roads

-Ithaca is in the rural Finger Lakes region about 225 mi northwest of New York City; the nearest larger cities, Binghamton and Syracuse, are an hour's drive away by car, Rochester and Scranton are two hours, Buffalo and Albany are three.
+Ithaca is in the rural Finger Lakes region about 225 mi northwest of New York City; the nearest larger cities, Binghamton and Syracuse, are an hour's drive away by car, Rochester and Scranton are two hours, Buffalo and Albany are three hours.
 New York City, Philadelphia, Toronto, and Ottawa are approximately four hours away.

 Ithaca lies at over a half-hour's drive from any interstate highway, and all car trips to Ithaca involve some driving on two-lane state rural highways.
 The city is at the convergence of many regional two-lane state highways: Routes 13, 13A, 34, 79, 89, 96, 96B and 366.
 These are usually not congested except in Ithaca proper.
 However, Route 79 between the I-81 access at Whitney Point and Ithaca receives a significant amount of Ithaca-bound congestion right before Ithaca's colleges reopen after breaks.

 In July 2008, a non-profit called Ithaca Carshare began a carsharing service in Ithaca.
 Ithaca Carshare has a fleet of vehicles shared by over 1500 members as of July, 2015 and has become a popular service among both city residents and the college communities.
 Vehicles are located throughout Ithaca downtown and at the two major institutions.
 With Ithaca Carshare as the first locally-run carsharing organization in New York State, others have since launched in Buffalo, Albany, and Syracuse.

 Rideshare services to promote carpooling and vanpooling are operated by ZIMRIDE and VRIDE.
 A community mobility education program, Way2Go, is operated by Cornell Cooperative Extension of Tompkins County.
 Way2Go's website provides consumer information and videos.
 Way2Go works collaboratively to help people save money, stress less, go green and improve mobility options.
 The 2-1-1 Tompkins/Cortland Help line connects people with services, including transportation, in the community, by telephone and web on a 24/7 basis.
 The information and referral service is operated by the Human Services Coalition of Tompkins County, Inc. Together, 2-1-1 Information and Referral and Way2Go are a one-call, one-click resource designed to mobility services information for Ithaca and throughout Tompkins County.

-As a growing urban area, Ithaca is facing steady increases in levels of vehicular traffic on the city grid and on the state highways.
-Outlying areas have limited bus service, and many people consider a car essential.
-However, many consider Ithaca a walkable and bikeable community.
-One positive trend for the health of downtown Ithaca is the new wave of increasing urban density in and around the Ithaca Commons.
-Because the downtown area is the region's central business district, dense mixed-use development that includes housing may increase the proportion of people who can walk to work and recreation and mitigate the likely-increased pressure on already-busy roads as Ithaca grows.
-The downtown area is also the area best-served by frequent public transportation.
-Still, traffic congestion around the Commons is likely to progressively increase.